-East Caney Creek Trail is a 7.3 mile moderately trafficked out and back trail located near Mena, Arkansas that features a waterfall and is rated as moderate.
+East Caney Creek Trail is a 7.3 mile moderately trafficked out and back trail located near Umpire, Arkansas that features a waterfall and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 My girlfriend and I completed this trail on a clear weekend in November.
 We did this trail after hiking the 5.6 mile Buckeye Trail the day before and camping at Katy Falls.
 The spur trail for the falls is only about .10 of a mile north of the Buckeye/Caney Creek Trail junction.
 If you are considering hiking this trail I HIGHLY recommend reading the narrative on ouachitamaps.com and bringing a map of course.
 The trail doesn't have mile markers or signs like other trails but is well worn.
 There aren't many great views on this trail but the Buckeye Trail we did the day before offered beautiful views.
 Viewing Katy Falls makes the hike worth it though.
 We had to cross Caney Creek several times on this trail but the water wasn't very high and we were able to cross on the rocks.
 This trail is also not very difficult as long as you are in decent shape.